 How it works

-The Canada’s Safest Driver app will be available to download for free, starting Sept.
-21. Check back here for the link at that time!
-Once it’s on your phone and you activate it, starting October 1 the app will measure your driving skills when you are in your vehicle.
+The Canada’s Safest Driver app is available to download for free.
+Once it’s on your phone and you activate it, the app will measure your driving skills when you are in your vehicle.
 Most people want to be safe drivers, but often cars and roads are full of distractions that lead to unsafe behaviours.

 The app, built by Cambridge Mobile Telematics, accurately measures driving quality with smartphone and IoT sensors such as GPS, and provides behavioural feedback.
 You’ll be able to check in regularly with your progress and learn where and how you can improve your safe driving techniques.